dsyer/presos/decks/cloud-boot-netflix.md

 -->

 ## Spring Cloud Bus
-* lightweight messaging bus using spring integration abstractions
+* Lightweight messaging bus using spring integration abstractions
   * spring-amqp, rabbitmq and http
   * other implementations possible
-* send messages to all services or...
+* Send messages to all services or...
-* to just one applications nodes (ie just service x) `?destination=x`
+* To just one applications nodes (ie just service x) `?destination=x`
-* post to `/bus/env` sends environment updates
+* Post to `/bus/env` sends environment updates
-* post to `/bus/refresh` sends a refresh command
+* Post to `/bus/refresh` sends a refresh command

 DEMO